 Yes, quality heat pad mats should be safe for hedgehogs and you should ensure you’re buying from a reputable supplier.
 Cheaper heat pad mats may not only be dangerous to the hedgehog but could put you and your family at risk if they catch fire.

 It’s vitally important to get a heat pad mat with a thermostat as this allows you to regulate the temperature of the heat pad mat.
-Our pygmy hedgehog’s heat pad mat only switches itself on automatically if the temperature in the cage drops below 72F (22C).
+Our pet hedgehog’s heat pad mat only switches itself on automatically if the temperature in the cage drops below 72F (22C).
 The heat pad mat we use comes with a wire with a sucker with a thermometer at the end.

-We’ve stuck this to the cage, making sure it’s not accessible to our pygmy hedgehog (as he’d probably chew on it) and this gives us an idea of the cage temperature and if it starts to fall, the heat pad mat has a thermostat to switch on the heat pad mat automatically.
+We’ve stuck this to the cage, making sure it’s not accessible to our hedgehog (as he’d probably chew on it) and this gives us an idea of the cage temperature and if it starts to fall, the heat pad mat has a thermostat to switch on the heat pad mat automatically.

 Heat Pad Mat Covers